-Since we get asked about this all the time, I thought we’d put together our little guide to SIM cards and data plans in South East Asia.
+Since we get asked about this all the time, I thought we’d put together our little guide to SIM cards and South East Asia phone plans to consider.
 A lot of information can already be found online on how to purchase a SIM card in various countries, but little is said about things like subscribing to a plan, figuring out your balance, changing plan and so forth, so we thought sharing our experience could be valuable.
 We both have an iPhone 4, but I am guessing these instructions would work across most platforms.
 We only buy a package for one phone and use the personal hotspot for the other as well as our computer and other devices!

 Please let us know if you’ve had better experiences or if you have some tricks as we would love to make some amendments to make this as complete as possible.
 Hopefully this list can grow as we go! 🙂